smith-chem-wisc/gptmd/README.md

 Software to augment a UniProt XML database with PTMs discovered using [Morpheus](http://cwenger.github.io/Morpheus/)

+##New and Improved
+The manuscript describing this work entitled "Global Post-translational Modification Discovery" can be found [here.](http://pubs.acs.org/doi/abs/10.1021/acs.jproteome.6b00034)
+Software provided below will enable the user to reproduce that work and also create custom databases.
+However, we have made major improvements in the process since that time.
+We direct your attention to [MetaMorpheus](https://github.com/stefanks/MetaMorpheus) - single integrated software package for bottom-up proteomics that searches, calibrates and discovers new PTMs.

+New users are STRONGLY encouraged to begin using MetaMorpheus, rather than use the former combination of Morpheus and G-PTMD.

 ##General Overview

 G-PTMD is a tool used to expand the scope of peptide identification to include